pingcap/docs-cn/sql/README.md

 ---
-title: SQL Statment Syntax of TiDB
+title: SQL Statement Syntax of TiDB
 category: compatibility
 ---

-# SQL Statment Syntax of TiDB
+# SQL Statement Syntax of TiDB

 TiDB supports the SQL-92 standard and is compatible with MySQL grammar.
-Currently, TiDB supports the majority of frequently-used MySQL syntax.
+Currently, TiDB supports the majority of frequently used MySQL syntax.

 ## Table of Contents